HighlanderLab/tree_seq_pipeline/README.md

 ## Running the pipeline on the bee test data
 - copy/clone this repo into your Eddie working space
-- run Snakemake (cf notes above): `snakemake -j 1 --use-conda -F --configfile ../config/beetest.yaml`
+- inside `Snakemake/workflow` (where the `Snakefile` is located), run: `snakemake -j 1 --use-conda -F --configfile ../config/beetest.yaml`

 # Important notes
 - you can run snakemake in interactive mode or through submitting to the cluster (both need to be performed through the login node for now).
 When submitting, the jobs still get submit one after the other (according to dependencies), hence the process needs to stay open.
 You can use either `screen` (https://www.wiki.ed.ac.uk/display/ResearchServices/Bioinformatics#Bioinformatics-Loginnode) or & (not tested yet).